adnankarim/Tv_Script_Generation_RNN/README.md

 # Project Overview

-In this project, I generated my own Seinfeld TV scripts using RNNs.
+In this project, I generated Seinfeld TV scripts using RNNs.
 I was using a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network that I build generated a new, "fake" TV script.
 ## Framework Used

 * Pytorch